-Group's bank borrowings consist of long-term bank debts under different Islamic Finance Product with commercial banks in the Kingdom of Saudi Arabia.
-Such debt bear financing charges at the prevailing market rates ranges from 4.11% to 6.78% at the time of entering into the debt contracts.
+Group's bank borrowings consist of long-term bank debts under different Islamic Finance Products with commercial banks in the Kingdom of Saudi Arabia.
+Such debt bears financing charges at the prevailing market rates ranging from 4.11% to 6.78% at the time of entering into the debt contracts.
 These loans are secured by demand promissory notes.
-The loan agreements include covenants which, among other things, require certain financial ratios to be maintained.
-The bank borrowings are repayable in monthly variable instalments, with the last instalment payable on 27 December 2025.
+The loan agreements include covenants, which, among other things, require certain financial ratios to be maintained.
+The bank borrowings are repayable in monthly variable instalments, with the last instalment payable on 20 September 2026.

-22 EMPLOYEE BENEFITS
+22. EMPLOYEE BENEFITS